 We've got Answers.
 Ask Phil

 Zimbabwe is in a spot of bother, inflation is rampant, infrastructure is falling apart and there are high levels of poverty.
 Have a look through the WorldNom... read more »over 3 years ago

 Planning to visit the northern p[arks of Zimbabwe during May / June 2013 - will it be safe - when is the Zim ellections will that have an in

 No official date for the election yet, but it is expected to be in late July.
 The expert advice I've read suggests that it is in poor heavily-urbanised commu... read more »over 3 years ago

 No reports that I can find, not even on the usually reliable http://www.elephant-news.com.
 Do you have more detail?
-It is quite common for tourists to be ... read more »about 5 years ago
+It is quite common for tourists to be ... read more »over 5 years ago